tplisson/hcta/objectives/section7/README.md

 }
 ```

+By default, TF state is stored in local file `terraform.tfstate`

 ---

 ## 7b	- Describe state locking

-If supported by your backend*, Terraform will lock your state for all operations that could write state.
+If supported by your backend<sub>*</sub>, Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.

-  *Note*: Some backends act like plain "remote disks" for state files; others support locking the state while operations are being performed, which helps prevent conflicts and inconsistencies.
+<sub>*</sub>*Note*: Some backends act like plain "remote disks" for state files; others support locking the state while operations are being performed, which helps prevent conflicts and inconsistencies.

 ---